 CHRIST who is the LOVE of God,

-in with and through all who believe in LOVE.
+all who believe in LOVE.